Installing myBase Desktop

 and then click Add/Remove.
 Click "Yes" to remove it.

-Simply remove the installation folder where myBase software resides.
+Simply remove the folder where the .zip package was extracted.

 Building up databases

 To build up a database, you'd need to create a new .nyf database at first by selecting the [File - New database] menu item,

 then you can add info items within the outline view, input text in the RTF editor, insert files into info items as attachments,